Greetings! Joyce here.

 The second day after being home and before our friends went on vacation, Don had another heart attack!
 We couldn't believe the timing.
 The fire station is less than a mile away.
 The EMTs arrived before he got off the phone with 911.
 He was released from the hospital a couple of days later.
 If you're going to have a heart attack, Washington State is the place to do it.

-After our friends got back from vacation, they helped us get the dead refer out of its cabinet.
+We needed the refer gone so I called around to find out how much it would cost.
+The cheapest I could find was $80.
+After our friends got back from vacation, we offered to pay them the $80 to remove it.
+Turned out to be quite the job.
 Being that the refer was 24" wide and the RV doors are 22" wide, it called for cutting the refer in half with a SawzAll!

 It's nice having the refer out of here.
 There's enough room on the side to put in one of those "FIFO" rotating can racks.
 We'll do that first chance we get.
 Don wants to cut the top of the hole bigger so we can put a shelf above the refer to take advantage of the space.
 Then he'll make a door for the opening to match the closet next to it.